16 Free Concept Map Templates (Word, PPT)

 • It takes a lot of time to teach students how to create good concept maps, which is why you often don’t see them used in lower grades.

-• Concept maps are useful for mastering concepts only when the content has already been learned through other means first, like lectures or memorization drills.
+• These maps are useful for mastering concepts only when the content has already been learned through other means first, like lectures or memorization drills.

-• Concept maps are difficult to grade, making them unsuitable for use in standardized testing.
+• These maps are difficult to grade, making them unsuitable for use in standardized testing.

 • Learning how to create concept maps can take away valuable time from other educational priorities, like preparing for exams.